 Focaccia Bread – Have extra ripe bananas lying around?
 Bake a loaf of this Bisquick banana bread!
 Moist, sweet, and delicious.

 Dry goods like rice and other grains make for great side dishes, and can easily be dressed up with some seasonings or citrus juices.
 Same with canned vegetables—pair them with a few other ingredients for an easy side.

-Homemade Flour Tortillas made from 5 Ingredients - butter, warm water, flour, baking powder, and salt!
+Homemade Flour Tortillas – Homemade Flour Tortillas made from 5 Ingredients.
 They’re so soft, easy to make, and can be used for burritos, tacos, quesadillas, however you like!!

 You would never know that these meals are pantry staple recipes!
 Unite canned meats and vegetables, dry goods, freezer items, and a few common perishable things for filling and flavorful dishes the family will love.

 Soup is probably one of the easiest pantry staple recipes to make from canned goods!
 All you really need is a liquid base (chicken or vegetable broth are pretty common for this), canned vegetables or beans, and possibly some meat.

 Cheesy Chicken And Rice Bake – EASY Cheesy Chicken and Rice Bake is a simple, deliciously homey dinner that is perfect for freezing and sharing!

 French Onion Chicken Casserole – Just 10 minutes of prep time and you have a delicious creamy concoction of chicken, celery, and cheese topped with crispy fried onions!

 Slow Cooker Creamy Fiesta Chicken – Slow Cooker Creamy Fiesta Chicken is such a simple, flavorful crock pot recipe!
 It is a tasty crock pot meal made with pantry staples!